Click To Read More

 The Scottish National Gallery building was designed by celebrated Edinburgh architect William Playfair to house the national art collection of the RSA when plans were put in place to rehouse the collection in the 1840s.

-After extensive remodelling, the Scottish National Gallery re-opened with an emphasis on showcasing a selection of Scottish and European art – a theme which it continues to this day.
+Prince Albert laid the foundation stone for the building’s construction, and it housed the national art collection after it opened until 1912, when the RSA moved into an adjacent structure.
+After extensive remodelling, the Scottish National Gallery re-opened with an emphasis on showcasing a selection of Scottish and European art—a theme that continues to this day.

 By 1970 it was decided that additional storage space would be required to house the nation’s artworks so an extensive series of basement galleries were constructed, which were further extended in the early 2000s so that the separate buildings of the RSA and the national gallery effectively became one building.